 Where the design community meets.

-Senior Product Designer at Dialpad; formerly Stack Overflow Joined about 6 years ago via an invitation from Matt G.
+Senior Product Designer at Dialpad; formerly Stack Overflow Joined over 6 years ago via an invitation from Matt G.

 At Stack Overflow, we created a base modal style that had minimal styles applied by default.
 Then other components were placed within it as needed.
 Most of the time, most modals were composed of a headline, copy, maybe some inputs, and couple action buttons.